-In five years, maybe I’ll look at Ace and say, “Hey, remember when that drunk driver could’ve killed you on Highway 65 four days after 17 students and teachers were mowed down by a White Supremacist?
+In five years, maybe I’ll look at Ace and say, “Hey, remember when that drunk driver could’ve killed you on Highway 65 four days after 17 students and teachers were mowed down by an angry 19-yr-old with access to an AR-15?
 I’m so grateful that our lawmakers finally tackled gun reform as well as addiction treatment and support.”

 A gal can dream.

 That’s the back of the guy’s license plate, embedded in our Subaru’s rear bumper.